ActiveCampaign vs HubSpot Comparison Guide

 The trade-off: costs escalate with per-seat pricing across multiple hubs, mandatory onboarding fees at Professional and Enterprise tiers add friction, and the platform's breadth can mean less depth in any single area than specialized tools offer.

 Both platforms run campaigns and manage customer relationships well.
-But neither solves a problem that sits upstream of both: knowing which accounts to target, when they're ready to buy, and who the right contacts are.
-That's a different challenge entirely.
+But neither solves a problem that sits upstream of both: knowing which accounts to target, when they are ready to buy, and who the right contacts are.
+That is a different challenge entirely.

-ZoomInfo is a B2B data and GTM platform built on a large B2B dataset: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
-Its GTM Context Graph processes 1.5B+ data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what's happening in your pipeline, but why.
+ZoomInfo is an all-in-one AI GTM Platform built on a large B2B dataset: 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+Its GTM Context Graph processes 1.5B+ data points daily, unifying this data with your CRM records, conversation transcripts, and behavioral signals to reveal not just what is happening in your pipeline, but why.
 That intelligence reaches your team through GTM Workspace for sellers, GTM Studio for marketers and RevOps, or APIs and MCP that pipe it into ActiveCampaign, HubSpot, or any platform you use.

 ActiveCampaign